 February 5, 2017, in Houston, Texas February 4, 2018, in Minneapolis, Minnesota

 6. Friday the 13th

 Friday the 13th is known as the day of bad luck.
-If you're even a little bit superstitious, you may want to skip this date to have your wedding or even rehearsal dinner on.
+If you're even a little bit superstitious, you may want to skip this date for your wedding or even rehearsal dinner.